- This page, AP 612: Interest and Penalties, is offered by

 If a tax is not paid when assessed and DOR sends a taxpayer a demand for payment, a demand charge of $30 will be imposed.
 See G.L. c.
 62C, § 46 and G.L. c.
 60, § 15.

-If any check or electronic funds transfer sent in payment of tax or other charge is not honored by the taxpayer's bank, a penalty of $30 or the amount of the payment, whichever is less, will be charged.
+If any check or electronic funds transfer sent in payment of tax or other charge is not duly paid by the taxpayer's bank, a penalty of $30 or the amount of the payment, whichever is less, will be charged.
 See G.L. c.
 62C, § 35.

 An employer or payor of income who fails without reasonable cause to file complete and accurate wage reports or reports of new hires with DOR is subject to a penalty as follows: up to $25 per employee, contractor, or other recipient of periodic income or, if the result of a conspiracy between employer and recipient not to file the required report, $500 for each recipient.
 See G.L. c.
 62E, § 9.
 For information on requirements for reporting new hires, see 830 CMR 62E.2.1.